 6. Singapore doesn’t cut any corners.

 Not only is Singapore one of the richest countries in the world, it also home to some of the most expensive buildings in the world.
 These world famous buildings include the Marina Bay Sands, an elevated surfboard with the clouds as its waves, the Esplanade concert hall, which looks like a durian fruit, and the ArtScience museum, which resembles a banana split.
 The most well-known of the latter three, Marina Bay Sands, accommodates the world’s largest and highest rooftop pool, offering a breath-taking view over the city paired with the perfect heat escape.

 7. Singapore is one of the three remaining city-states in the world...

 ...at least the three over which there is general consensus about, because there are others whose recognition as a city-state remain highly debated.
 Singapore stands alongside Vatican City and Monaco in this unique geographical and political grouping.
 However, Singapore is sometimes referred to as the world’s only fully-functioning city-state, setting it apart from the latter two.
 A city-state refers to a state holding its own sovereignty that is comprised of a city and its dependent territories.
 Therefore, Singapore is, in fact, the second most populated country in the world, after its fellow city-state Monaco, with 5.2 million people living on just 700 square kilometres of land.

 8. Singaporeans are said to be the fastest walkers on the planet.

+This will keep you on your toes during summer internships in Singapore.
 According to the British Council, with an average speed of 6.15 kilometres an hour, Singaporeans can out-power walk the best of us.
 So should you want to blend in with the locals, you may want to start working on that pace before arrival.